-Here are some examples of when a response is called for:
+Here are some examples of when a responses is called for:

 When you need more contextOftentimes, people can be vague about their requests or problems.
 Canny's job is not to tell you what to build.
 Usually, you need to dig deeper to understand a request.

 The work you put upfront will come in handy.
-When your team is ready to build out that feature, you'll have all the additional context you need.
+When you're ready to build out that feature, you'll have all the additional context you need.